 Comments Summary of responses received ESAs' analysis Amendments to the proposals when the initial default rate is very close to the bounds of the CQS which may lead to a clear worsening in the CQS if additional defaults are to be included.
 Q6.
-Do you agree with the proposed use of the time horizon of the rating category as a relevant factor for the mapping?
-Do you agree with the proposed use of transition probabilities to identify the expected level of risk during the 3-year time horizon?
+Do you agree with the proposed use of the time horizon of the rating category as a relevant factor for

 Q6 / Article 10 - Time horizon of a rating category Two respondents were concerned about the application of the transition probabilities in the mapping process.
 Specifically, it was suggested that transition probabilities be used to differentiate between different levels of risk in each rating category.
 It was also asked how they will be used as a qualitative factor to adjust default rates and if there are specific expected levels for each CQS.
 Transition probabilities are used to assess credit ratings based on time horizons shorter than 3 years in the event that quantitative factors prove to be inadequate.
 In this case transition probabilities can provide an idea of the likelihood of a rating category worsening over time.
 This turns out to be a good proxy to value rating shifts, especially referred to point-in-time (PIT) ratings, which are assigned by some ECAIs.
-Although transition probabilities might be used No change.
+Although transition probabilities might be used No change. as an indicator to differentiate between